 During the second half of 2015, various legal actions were filed by the Company against the General Manager of its Peruvian subsidiary, Minera IRL S.A., and by the General Manager against the directors and certain senior officers of the Company.
-The findings of a forensic investigation by Baker Tilly (Peru) revealed no credible evidence of wrongdoing or criminal misconduct by the general manager or other members of the management team.
 During the first half of 2016 most of the parties involved signed a settlement agreement and these legal actions were discontinued.

-Claims for wrongful dismissal have been filed against one of the Company's subsidiaries in Peru.
-As at 30 June 2017 the Company has made an accrual of \$190,000 related to this matter.
+Claims for wrongful dismissal and alleged damage to personal reputation have been filed against one of the Company's subsidiaries in Peru by a former executive and a former employee.
+The Company has made an accrual of \$190,495.